SheetJS/docs.sheetjs.com/docz/docs/03-demos/19-mobile.md

 ### Demo

-The demo builds off of the Vite example.
+The demo draws from the ViteJS example.
 Familiarity with VueJS and TypeScript is assumed.

 <details><summary><b>Complete Example</b> (click to show)</summary>